Defxult/reactionmenu/README.md

   * Prints all button emojis you've added before this method was called to the console for easy copy and pasting of the desired order.
 Note: If using Visual Studio Code, if you see a question mark as the emoji, you need to resize the console in order for it to show up.
 ---
 * `ReactionMenu.refresh_auto_pagination_data(*embeds: Embed)`
-  * Update the embeds displayed in the auto-pagination menu
+  * Update the embeds displayed in the auto-pagination menu.
+When refreshed, the new embeds don't go into effect until the last round of waiting (what you set for `turn_every`) completes
 ---
 * `ReactionMenu.remove_button(identity: Union[str, Button])`
   * Remove a button by its name or its object